Skip to Main Content

 To help improve the diagnosis, treatment and follow-up care of alcohol and other drug (AOD) use, the Plan has included information about signs, symptoms and PCP management in the following tip sheets.
 Go to HEDIS Measures and Billing Codes page to view any of the following:

-Providers have access to the Member Services line by dialing the number on the back of the member’s ID card or by dialing 844-966-0298 for help finding appropriate care for members, information about the referral process, member eligibility, and benefits.
+Physicians and other providers have access to the Member Services line by dialing the number on the back of the member’s ID card or by dialing 844-966-0298 for help finding appropriate care for members, information about the referral process, member eligibility, and benefits.

 Pharmaceutical management

 The Plan and Centene Corporate Pharmacy and Therapeutics (P&T) Committees and the Envolve Pharmacy Solutions Strategy Development Committee manage the Plan formularies, Medicare Part D Formulary and Health Net Drug Usage Guidelines.
-These documents are available to participating providers and members with pharmacy coverage through the Plan.
-The Plan formularies and Medicare Part D Formulary serve as references for providers to use when prescribing pharmaceutical products for health plan members with pharmacy coverage.
+These documents are available to participating physicians and members with pharmacy coverage through the Plan.
+The Plan formularies and Medicare Part D Formulary serve as references for physicians to use when prescribing pharmaceutical products for health plan members with pharmacy coverage.
 The Plan formularies and Medicare Part D Formulary are available on the Health Net provider website.
 Then select Drug Information for Commercial Plans or for Medicare Plans under Drug Lists.
 The Plan P&T Committee consists of actively practicing physicians and pharmacists.
 The committee reviews medications based on clinical efficacy, safety, side effects, cost-effectiveness, quality outcomes, and comparisons to existing products.

 The committee also develops protocols for medications requiring prior authorization.
 Considerations include benefit plans and exclusions, step-care protocols, quantity or duration limits, and potential for misuse.
 Other considerations are potential usage indications that do not meet U.S. Food and Drug Administration (FDA) criteria, experimental or off-label use, and required level of laboratory or safety monitoring.
 The medication list and usage guidelines are reviewed and updated quarterly by the P&T Committee.